Bryan De La Cruz Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is seventh in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Cubs have a 3.50 team ERA that ranks eighth across all MLB pitching staffs.
+- The Cubs have a 3.36 team ERA that ranks fourth across all MLB pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to allow 26 home runs (0.8 per game), the third-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.